Last Updated: February 03, 2025

 Is writing PSAT necessary for the SAT?

-No. Writing PSAT is not mandatory for attempting the SAT.
+PSAT is not mandatory for attempting the SAT.
 PSAT is conducted as a preliminary test to understand how the SAT exam works and to relieve students from the stress that SAT exams can otherwise provide.

 Attempting the PSAT before the SAT gives a perspective on the SAT and familiarizes the candidate with the question patterns and time management that the SAT requires.
-PSAT is also attempted by students who want to receive the National Merit Scholarship or to at least be part of the commendable population of students who can aid them in their future endeavors.
+PSAT is also attempted by students who want to receive the

-When will candidates receive the score report?
+When will I receive the score report?

 What is meant by Score Choice?